wxguy/wxguy.github.io/_tabs/about.md

 ## Geo Location

-I am a technology entusisatic from India.
-My profile name in GitHub is `WxGuy` and I would like to be reffered as same in this virtual space.
+I am a technology enthusiastic from India.
+My profile name in GitHub is `WxGuy` and I would like to be referred to as the same in this virtual space.

 ## Profession

-I am Meteorologist by profession and have experience over a decade and half in this field.
-In Meteorology abbrivation of Weather is noted as `Wx` and hence the name `WxGuy` :-).
+I am a Meteorologist by profession and have experience of over a decade and a half in this field.
+In Meteorology abbreviation of Weather is noted as `Wx` and hence the name `WxGuy` :-).

-## Technical Skills and Intrests
+## Technical Skills and Interests

-I have good technical skill set on Linux and Python.
-I am fluient in writing bash or Python scripts (GUI and CLI) and have good control over Linux system adminstration (worked on all major Distributions).
+I have a good technical skillset in Linux and Python.
+I am fluent in writing bash or Python scripts (GUI and CLI) and have good control over Linux system administration (worked on all major Distributions).

-I am also open source enthusiatic and preach others to follow whenever I meet `soft targets`.
+I am also open-source enthusiastic and preach to others to follow whenever I meet `soft targets`.

 ## Food and Hobbies

-I am foodie and love to eat all kind of dishes.
+I am a foodie and love to eat all kinds of dishes.
 Love spending time with family.
-If I am free, I would explore documentaries, history or all Indian cinemas from OTT.
+If I am free, I would explore scientific and history documentaries or all Indian cinemas from OTT.

 ## Social Media

-Despite my love for technology, I  never developed intrest in social media platforms and hence you will not find me on Facebook, Tweeter etc. However, I do follow news and technology articals about these platforms.
+Despite my love for technology, I  never developed an interest in social media platforms and hence you will not find me on Facebook, Twitter, etc. However, I do follow news and technology articles about these platforms.

 ## Why this Blog?

 I love teaching and strongly believe in knowledge sharing.
 That is why this blog is born.
 You will find posts mostly related to technical in nature but not limited to it.

-## Opurtunities
+## Opportunities

-I am not looking for any future opurtunities.
+I am not looking for any future opportunities.

 ## Reaching Me

-You can reach me by dropping message through [GitHub](https://github.com/wxguy).
-However, there is no gurantie that I will reply back quicly.
+You can reach me by dropping a message through [GitHub](https://github.com/wxguy).
+However, there is no guarantee that I will reply back quickly.

 That's all about me.